WebOrigami/docs/src/content/language/tutorial.md

 <span class="tutorialStep"></span> **Try it:** Edit the quoted text in the formula for `index.html` to give it more content, like: Hello, world!

+The code editor will auto-save the text.

-After a moment, the Glitch preview window should refresh to show: Hello, world!
+<span class="tutorialStep"></span> In the Preview window, refresh the page to see: Hello, world!

 ## View your site as a tree

 Origami lets you visualize and explore your site as a hierarchical _tree_ of pages and other resources.

-<span class="tutorialStep"></span> Click the **Preview** button at the bottom of the window, then click **Preview in a new window**.
-This will open your site in a new window (or tab).

-<span class="tutorialStep"></span> In the browser address bar for that new window, add `/!svg` to the end of the URL.
-The new URL should look like `https://your-project-name.glitch.me/!svg`
+<span class="tutorialStep"></span> Open the Preview window, copy its URL, then open a new tab, and paste in that URL.
+Add `/!svg` to the end of the URL.
+The new URL should now look like `https://your-project-name.app.github.dev/!svg`.
+Press Return.

 You'll see your site visually represented as a tree with just one branch: